PrismarineJS/node-minecraft-data/docs/api.md

 **_Bedrock edition only_**

-The url to the file of the protocol yaml
+The url to the files of the protocol yaml

 ## Windows (GUIs)